Indian Stock Market Trends Today: Sensex Recovers, Nifty Eyes 24,000

 US-Iran Conflict & Strait of Hormuz Crisis

 The ongoing US-Iran military standoff has trapped 28 merchant vessels on either side of the Strait of Hormuz.
 External Affairs Minister Jaishankar held his fourth call with Iranian counterpart Araghchi to secure safe passage.
-Brent crude sustains above $103/bbl — a direct threat to India’s import bill, rupee stability, and inflation trajectory.
+Brent crude sustains above $103/bbl — a direct threat to India’s import bill and rupee stability.

 $49 Billion Sold — Record March Exodus